Ministry of Health Singapore. All Rights Reserved.

 Related: Smart Ways to Fill Up on Fruit and Vegetables

 Excessive salt intake can lead to high blood pressure, increasing the risk of stroke, heart and kidney disease.
+Healthy food for elderly parents at home does not need to be bland.
 Encourage your grandparents to add a zing to their cooking by adding flavourful spices such as cinnamon, five-spice powder, pepper or fragrant herbs such as parsley and spring onions or even lemon juice.

 Try this: If Grandma loves gardening, challenge her to grow some rosemary, basil, chives, or even curry leaves for more delicious and healthier home-cooked food.